-The Fushimi Sake area in Kyoto is the second largest producer of Sake in Japan, known for its high-quality water, historic breweries, and refined Sake flavors.
-This tour is perfect for Sake enthusiasts wanting to explore Kyoto’s rich brewing heritage, while sampling some of Japan's best Sake!
+The Fushimi SAKE area in Kyoto is the second largest producer of SAKE in Japan, known for its high-quality water, historic breweries, and refined SAKE flavors.
+This tour is perfect for SAKE enthusiasts, or anyone, wanting to explore Kyoto’s rich brewing heritage, while sampling some of Japan's best SAKE!

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!